-Of Zebulun, such as went forth to battle, expert in war, with all instruments of war, fifty thousand, which could keep rank: they were not of double heart.
+And of Asher, such as went forth to battle, expert in war, forty thousand.

 Analysis

 Theological Analysis: This passage falls within the section on Warriors who joined David - unity of Israel.
 The Hebrew term גִּבֹּר (gibbor) - mighty warrior is theologically significant here, pointing to Unity of God's people under chosen leader.
 The Chronicler's narrative, while paralleling Samuel-Kings in places, offers a distinct theological perspective emphasizing temple worship, Levitical service, and covenant faithfulness.